tgrafk12/Infinity-Nikki-Discord-Rich-Presence/README.md

 - Service Manager Implementation (Automatically Start Service/Rich Presence when game is running via Windows Service Manager)

+- Language Localisation (As its Currently in English I want to plan for: (JP, CN, FR, RU) and maybe a few more)

 - Massive Revamp of Data Shown on Rich Presence[^2]
    - Point of Interest Data (Shows In-Game Location)
    - Mission Currently Tracked